Bathroom Color Schemes That Work

 Modern bathroom with floating wooden vanity ceramic sconces and natural terracotta tile floor

 Because so much of the bathroom is tiled, the standard advice of painting large test patches is only partly useful.
-Before committing to a tile color, order large format samples of the actual tiles and look at them in the bathroom space under both natural and artificial light.
+Before committing to a tile color, order large-format samples of the actual tiles and look at them in the bathroom space under both natural and artificial light.
 Tile samples photographed in a showroom under retail lighting look significantly different from the same tile installed in a domestic bathroom with different light levels and surrounding materials.

 Choose grout color at the same time as tile color.
 Many people choose their tiles and then pick grout almost as an afterthought, which often leads to regret.
-The grout color has a significant effect on how the finished surface reads: a matching grout creates continuity and makes the tiled surface feel like a single material, while a contrasting grout creates a visible grid that emphasises the tile format and scale.
+The grout color has a significant effect on how the finished surface reads: a matching grout creates continuity and makes the tiled surface feel like a single material, while a contrasting grout creates a visible grid that emphasizes the tile format and scale.

 About the Author